What is LNG?

-In addition to one or more fixed onshore terminals, the German government plans to lease five so-called Floating Storage and Regasification Units (FSRU) in the short term, two of which could be installed as early as the winter 2022/2023 (plans for the fifth were announced in September 2022).
-By July, the government had decided that the ports of Wilhelmshaven and Brunsbüttel, Stade and Lubmin would host the terminals.
-A private consortium would establish a sixth terminal in Lubmin.
-Due to the fallout of Russia’s war against Ukraine there is international competition for FSRUs, of which there are currently just under 50 worldwide, according to German news service Tagesspiegel Background.
+In addition to one or more fixed onshore terminals, the German government has leased five so-called Floating Storage and Regasification Units (FSRU) in the short term, two of which were to be installed by winter 2022/23.
+By July 2022, the government had decided that the ports of Wilhelmshaven and Brunsbüttel, Stade and Lubmin would host the terminals.
+Another floating terminal with government support in Hamburg was cancelled.
+A private consortium set up a sixth terminal in Lubmin (see details below), and later another.
+Due to the fallout of Russia’s war against Ukraine there has been international competition for FSRUs, of which there are currently just under 50 worldwide, according to German news service Tagesspiegel Background.

 The chancellor emphasised that the fixed onshore terminals could eventually be converted to handle climate-friendly gases.
 “An LNG terminal that receives gas today can also receive green hydrogen tomorrow,” said Scholz.
-This is in line with plans by the economy ministry, but also subject to criticism, because it is not clear what a later conversion of the terminals would entail.
+This is in line with plans by the economy ministry, but has also been subject to criticism because it is not clear what a later conversion of the terminals would entail.

-There are other reasons that could make more autonomy in the gas sector attractive for Germany.
-Shipping companies could need LNG as an alternative to the CO2-intensive fuel they use at the moment and LNG could play a growing role in their efforts to reduce emissions in the freight industry.
+There are further reasons that would make further autonomy in the gas sector more attractive for Germany.
+Shipping companies could use LNG as an alternative to the CO2-intensive fuel they use now, and LNG could play a growing role in their efforts to reduce emissions in the freight industry.
 If Germany’s harbours want to remain internationally competitive, they might need to supply ships with LNG in the future, German business publication Handelsblatt wrote in 2018.